CrossChEp/BrainBattles-backend/README.md

 ### BrainBattles matchmacking server(indev): https://github.com/CrossChEp/brainbattles-matchmaking-server
 ### BrainBattles game server(indev): https://github.com/CrossChEp/brainbattles-game-server/settings

+# Project description
+## The goal of the project
+The goal of the project is to develop a system for competition between students.
+Users can choose an subject, enter the game filtered by their rank and subject.
+With the correct answer to the task, the user gets points, with which he gets himself a new rank.
+The higher the rank, the more privileges.
+For example, users with an average rank get the opportunity to add, update and delete THEIR tasks according to the rank.

+Moreover, students will be able to unite in groups (clans) and fight with students from other clans, filling their clan with rank and reputation.

+This project is aimed at learning without fuss and cramming

 # Quickstart
 ### 1.Clone the repo  "BrainBattles backend"
 ### 2. Create a new virtual environment